For more information contact:

 Collective Bargaining Unit Positions

 When recruiting for a position covered under a collective bargaining agreement, refer to the appropriate agreement regarding promotional procedures.
-See the Employees–Labor Relations area of the Human Resource Services (HRS) website at:
+See Employees–Labor Relations on the HRS website.

 The employing official is the administrative or supervisory employee designated by the appointing authority to exercise responsibility for requesting certification, interviewing eligible applicants and recommending appointment of individuals to classified positions.
 (WAC 357-01-150) See BPPM 60.10.